Facility: Valleywise Community Health Center - Mesa

 Schedule: Regular FT 40 Hours Per Week

-- Bachelor's degree in a field related to Behavioral Health; OR any other Bachelor's degree and one (1) year of full-time behavioral health work experience; OR any Associate's degree and two (2) years of full-time behavioral health work experience; OR eighteen (18) credit hours of post-high school education in a field related to behavioral health and two (2) years of full-time behavioral health work experience; OR high school diploma or GED and four (4) years of full-time behavioral health work experience.
+- Bachelor's degree in a field related to Behavioral Health; OR any other Bachelor's degree and one (1) year of full-time behavioral health work experience; OR Any Associate's degree and two (2) years of full-time behavioral health work experience; OR Eighteen (18) credit hours of post-high school education in a field related to behavioral health and two (2) years of full-time behavioral health work experience; OR A high school diploma or GED and four (4) years of full-time behavioral health work experience.

-- Previous experience working with individuals with psychotic disorders is preferred.
+- Previous experience working with an ACT team.

 - Requires possession of, and ability to retain a current valid AZ issued driver's license in good standing, and must carry the AZ legally required minimum insurance coverage on personal vehicle at all times.

-- Must have a strong understanding of evidence-based interventions, trauma-informed care, and recovery-oriented service delivery is required.
+- Must have a strong understanding of ACT model, trauma-informed care, and recovery-oriented service delivery.

 - Requires home and community visits and knowledge of service needs and entitlement and community resources.

 - Requires the ability to work a flexible schedule that includes weekends, evenings and on-call rotation.

 - Requires the ability to have a reliable form of transportation to travel throughout the community with transportation of ACT members as needed.

 - Must have good verbal and interpersonal skills to interact with clients, visitors, and coworkers.